From the outside, Le Petit Chateau looks like a charming mini castle.

 art collectibles line the walls above the banquettes and

-The full bar features a martini menu, from the traditional classics to
+or dinner.
+The full bar features a martini menu, from the traditional classics

-Petit Chateau's bar also makes a wonderful place to just spend some time
+Chateau's bar also makes a wonderful place to just spend some time with friends

 "Dirona" (Distinguished Restaurants of North America), is the only recognition

 that results from an independent, anonymous and rigorous restaurant inspection.
 The mission

 of Dirona is to preserve and promote the ultimate in fine dining.